-A Sharer is not permitted to give personal care and lives in the home to give an agreed number of hours of practical help and friendly companionship.
+A Sharer is a volunteer who is not permitted to give personal care and lives in the home to give an agreed number of hours of practical help and friendly companionship.

-If the Sharer is a full-time student then they are exempt from council tax and no additional council tax is payable as a result of them moving in.
-If you are claiming a single persons discount that would not be affected.
+If the Sharer is a full-time student then they are exempt from Council Tax and no additional Council Tax is payable as a result of them moving in.
+If you are claiming a single person discount, that would not be affected.

-If the Sharer is working then there is a possibility that, if you are claiming a single persons 25% discount, this may be withdrawn.
-However, councils do have different rules as to whether a Sharer can be exempted from council tax.
+If the Sharer is working then there is a possibility that, if you are claiming a single person 25% discount, this may be withdrawn.
+However, councils do have different rules as to whether a Sharer can be exempted from Council Tax.
 Our advice is that you call your council and discuss your personal situation directly with them.
 As a Sharer is deemed to be a volunteer, living in the home to give practical help and companionship, some councils are beginning to see the benefit of this for their elderly residents and may allow the elderly person to keep their discount.
-If that is not the case, Sharers can be asked to pay an agreed contribution to any increase in council tax as a result of them moving in.
+If that is not the case, Sharers can be asked to pay an agreed, capped, contribution to any increase in Council Tax as a result of them moving in.

 Will I lose my benefits if I have a Sharer?

-Benefits such as attendance allowance and severe disablement benefit are not taken away if you have a Sharer.
-In fact, if you are claiming this kind of benefit, council tax may not payable and the Sharer may not be liable for any council tax payments regardless of their work status.
+Benefits such as Attendance Allowance and Severe Disablement Benefit are not taken away if you have a Sharer.
+In fact, if you are claiming this kind of benefit, Council Tax may not be payable and the Sharer may not be liable for any Council Tax payments regardless of their work status.
 It is important you clarify this according to your personal situation.

 Who pays household bills?

-The Homeowner continues to be responsible for the household bills of the property, normally a Sharer does not contribute towards these.
-However the Homeowner is entitled to request an agreed contribution to Council Tax per month.
+The Householder continues to be responsible for the household bills of the property however, the Householder is entitled to request a small agreed contribution towards the Council Tax and bills per month.

 Who pays for food in a Homeshare?

-Usually the Homeowner and Sharer each pay for their own food, or a fair share of the cost of the food if eating together.
+Usually the Householder and Sharer each pay for their own food, or a fair share of the cost of the food if eating together.

 Do I have to have internet access to have a Sharer?

-Do I have to have a TV licence if I become a Sharer?
+Do I have to have a TV for my Sharer?

 Can I bring my own bed and/or other furniture if I become a Sharer?

 Most accommodation is fully-furnished and the option to bring furniture is unlikely.
-However, if a Sharer has a certain requirement, such as a desk, this can be discussed with Share & Care and the Homeowner.
+However, if a Sharer has a certain requirement, such as a desk, this can be discussed with Share and Care and the Householder.

-Why should I use a Homeshare agency to facilitate a Homeshare?
+Why should I use a Share and Care Homeshare organisation to facilitate a Homeshare?

-A Homeshare organisation, such as Share & Care Homeshare, is a member of Homeshare UK and adheres to its Quality Assurance Framework.
-The agency offers expertise and knowledge when matching people together.
-For the duration of every Homeshare agreement, the agency remains in regular contact with both parties to give advise and to ensure they are fully supported.
-The agency has experience in interviewing and taking relevant references and is also registered to apply for Enhanced DBS [criminal records] checks for Sharers.
-When a match has been agreed, a Homeshare Licence Agreement is drawn up between both parties which lays out the responsibilities and guidelines for both the Homeowner and their Sharer.
+Share and Care Homeshare is the most experienced provider in the UK.
+The organisation has been offering Homeshare for over 17 years and has expertise, knowledge and proven Safeguarding and Conflict Resolution policies in place.
+For the duration of every Homeshare, the team remain regular contact with both parties to give advice and to ensure they are fully supported.
+The organisation has a rigorous vetting policy and is also registered to apply for Enhanced DBS [criminal records]* checks for Sharers.
+When a match has been agreed, a Homeshare Licence Agreement is drawn up between both parties which lays out the responsibilities and guidelines for both the Householder and their Sharer.

-Why do I pay a monthly fee for the facilitation of the service?
+Why do I pay monthly for the facilitation of the service?